 Our customer industries have significant economic, social, and environmental impacts on society which are partly enabled by our sales activities.
-As we are not the sole supplier of customer industries, we quantify the impacts of customer industries' activities (enabled by our product applications) based on our supply share into a specific customer industry and country.
+As we are not the sole supplier of customer industries, our supply share into a specific customer industry and country is used to quantify the impacts of customer industries' activities which are enabled by our product applications.